kylbutlr/ToDoList/README.md

 ### [Click here for a live preview](https://kylbutlr-todos-react.herokuapp.com/) of my React app that uses this API.

-Or [go to the API directly](https://kylbutlr-todos-api.herokuapp.com) in your browser.
-(Try going to /todos)
+Or [go to the API directly](https://kylbutlr-todos-api.herokuapp.com/todos) in your browser.
+(Link goes to /todos)

 This is currently a "public app" without user accounts, so **all entries and modifications will be publicly displayed (deleted daily)**.